 Always get more than one price and always go to see the unit you are interested in before committing yourself – never pay a reservation fee

-Decide how long you are likely to need the storage for, add a couple of months for good measure and calculate the total cost of storage (and insurance) over that period
+Decide how long you are likely to need the storage for and calculate the total cost of storage (and insurance) over that whole period

 If you are being offered a first month free or first two months at half price, don’t forget that most people stay longer than they expect.
 This is precisely why these deals are offered.
 Once you have rented the unit, even if it is highly overpriced you will find it difficult to move to somewhere cheaper